Peat Bogs Are Freakishly Good at Preserving Human Remains

 Advertisement

 (Stab wounds, slit throats and evidence of torture have been observed on other European bog bodies.
-Historians think the local wetlands were once a hotbed for religious sacrifices.)
+Historians think the local wetlands were once a hotbed for ritual human sacrifice and other forms of violent death.)

 Carbon dating tells us the Cashel Man perished about 4,000 years ago, seven centuries before King Tut was born.
 To date, he's the oldest European bog body on record with intact skin.
 That's right: The corpse of somebody who's been dead for four millennia still has its skin attached.